 The contest itself started years ago, but in 2004, when many TN readers felt discouraged by Bush's re-election and what that would mean for progressive causes, I tied the contest entries to donations to DonorsChoose.org.

-The contest lasts one month — all of October — and during the span of the contest, you'll see mini-contests and prize opportunities if you donate to specific projects.
+The contest lasts one month — all of April, this time — and during the span of the contest, you’ll see mini-contests and prize opportunities if you donate to specific projects, or if a Giving Page you’ve added to the Tomato Nation leaderboard performs particularly well.

-Donating through the Tomato Nation contest page makes you eligible for the prize drawing after it's all over; last year I gave away everything from gift certificates to knitted tomato hats to cookies to books to makeup to custom-written holiday letters.
+Donating through the Tomato Nation contest page makes you eligible for the prize drawing after it’s all over; last year I gave away everything from gift certificates to tomato earrings to tote bags to t-shirts.
+One year I gave away a corn hat.

-I hope you'll join us this year — it's pretty awesome.
+I hope you’ll join us this year — it’s awesome.

 "Tomato Nation readers have raised more than a quarter of a million dollars for Donors Choose."
 Really?
 We did that?
 I'm so impressed with us!